raipc/atsd-api-python/README.md

 ```

-###SQL queries
+### SQL queries

-To perform SQL queries, use `query` method from the SQLService.
+To perform SQL queries, use `query` method implemented in the SQLService.
-Returned table will be an instance of the `DataFrame` class.
+The returned table will be an instance of the `DataFrame` class.

 ```python